 My slow cooker vegetarian chili is hearty, smoky, and rich with bold flavor—an easy set-it-and-forget-it meal perfect for busy weeknights or meal prep.

-214.5-ounce cans fire-roasted tomatoeswith their juices, diced
+214.5-oz cans fire-roasted tomatoeswith their juices, diced

-115-ounce can tomato sauce
+115-oz can tomato sauce

-14-ounce can green chilesdiced
+14-oz can Hatch green chilesdiced

-1red bell pepperdiced
+1medium red bell pepperdiced

-1jalapenodiced, remove seeds for less heat
+1medium jalapenodiced, remove seeds for less heat

 3clovesgarlicminced